🎨 TL;DR – The Canvas Cheat Sheet for Artists

 Canvas boards are thin lightweight wood boards with thin canvas wrapped around the front and the edges.
 These are fantastic for plein air painting sets; you can measure your plein air box to see what canvas board size will fit best for you.

 Gallery-wrapped canvases are the most common canvas you see, wrapped around the frame with a minimum of a 1.38” edge.
-There are also thicker edged canvases available.
+There are also thicker-edged canvases available.
+These come as a pre gessoed canvas.

 Linen

 Linen is another painting canvas material.
-Linen canvases are classic, and have a very smooth finish.
+Linen canvases are classic and have a very smooth finish.
 The “stitch” is much smaller and closer compared to normal cotton canvas.
-Linen material is fantastic for oil painting canvases, great for realism and portraits, as the texture of canvas is nearly undetected.
+Linen material is fantastic for oil painting canvases, and great for realism and portraits, as the texture of canvas is nearly undetected.

 Selecting your canvas

 We’ve talked about several different materials and types of canvases and surfaces you can paint on, but the question you want to ask yourself when you are purchasing a canvas is this: what is its purpose?
-If you are looking to buy a canvas to experiment on, get wild and crazy, and then put away in the closet later, you’re probably not going to need to spend $60+ on a canvas.
-However, if you are intending to take your time and create a beautiful painting to sell to a collector, you bet you’re going to want to spend the big bucks on a high quality canvas.
+If you are looking to buy a canvas to experiment on, get wild and crazy, and then put it away in the closet later, you’re probably not going to need to spend $60+ on a canvas.
+However, if you intend to take your time and create a beautiful painting to sell to a collector, you bet you’re going to want to spend the big bucks on a high-quality canvas.

 Now, that is not to say you cannot sell your experimentation paintings on canvas.
-If your intention is to sell in a gallery, though, you will want to get a headstart on that, and go all out on a high quality canvas.
+If you intend to sell in a gallery, though, you will want to get a headstart on that and go all out on a high-quality canvas.
 Investing the time and money to go out and get a pro-grade canvas for the artwork shows dedication and will certainly pay off in the end.
-Your paintings will always look better with the thicker gallery-wrapped edges, bringing it up a level or two.
+Your paintings will always look better with the thicker gallery-wrapped edges, bringing them up a level or two.

 If you have made it this far, you are (un)officially a Junior Canvas Expert.
 Congratulations!
-It is now time to get out there with your newfound knowledge and get the best canvas that suits your artsy fartsy needs.
-Whether that is a 24”x36” gallery-wrapped linen canvas, or a 5”x8” canvas board, you now will have the confidence of a seasoned pro walking down the canvas isle at any art supply store.
+It is now time to get out there with your newfound knowledge and get the best canvas that suits your artsy-fartsy needs.
+Whether that is a 24”x36” gallery-wrapped linen canvas or a 5”x8” canvas board, you now will have the confidence of a seasoned pro walking down the canvas aisle at any art supply store.
 Happy painting!

 If you enjoyed reading this article or found it helpful in any way at all, you probably will want to check out our other free resources for artists.
 We have an entire section on our website dedicated to incredible free content that we’ve created to help you take your art to another level.
-This includes more awesome articles like this one, podcasts, webinars and even entire courses!
-Click here to check out more amazing free learning materials.
+If you are ready to take your art career to the next level, join the Mastery Program pre-enrollment with no obligation to sign up to get more free resources.

 Miranda Gamel